 - Huge and colourful Rhododendron forest

 - The unique and rich culture of the different indigenous group such as Sherpa

 - The hospitality of Gokyo Valley and the view of Gokyo lakes

 - Climbing Gokyo Ri to see the spectacular views of Mt.
 Everest, Mt.
 Lhotse, Mt.
 Makalu and Mt.
 Cho Oyu.

 - A city without a vehicle, Namche Bazar.

 - Embarking trek from the most famed airport, Lukla Airport.

-Gokyo trek or Gokyo Ri trek is the most popular alternative trek to Everest Base Camp.
-Located in Khumjung Village Development Committee of Solukhumbu District- Province 1, this trek is one of the best trips for those who want fewer days in the mountains besides the traditional Everest Base Camp trek and also to the ones who have already conquered Everest Base Camp.
+Gokyo Lake Trek or Gokyo Ri Trek is the most popular alternative trek to Everest Base Camp.
+Located in Khumjung Village Development Committee of Solukhumbu District- Province 1, this trek is one of the best trips for those who want fewer days in the mountains beside the traditional Everest Base Camp trek and also for the ones who have already conquered Everest Base Camp.